 NOTE: Passengers flying from Hawaii, Puerto Rico, or the U.S. Virgin Islands to the U.S. mainland cannot take most fresh fruits and vegetables due to the risk of spreading invasive plant pests.
 The same is true for plants.

 In a funny way it is surprising that you can take fruit through airport security as, for example, an orange or a grapefruit is really just a natural, large fruit juice container that may well contain more than 3.4oz of liquid!

-If you plan to take some pre-prepared fruit (cut into slices perhaps) on board with you then you are allowed.
+If you plan to take some pre-prepared fruit (cut into slices perhaps) and other fresh fruits on board with you then you are allowed.
 In fact, it makes sense to do this since there are many restrictions regarding carrying knives on board to cut them while flying.

-If you want to keep it cool using ice then be aware that the TSA security agent will check that it is still completely frozen and none of the ice has melted.
+If you want to keep it cool using ice then be aware that the TSA security agent will check that it is still completely frozen and that none of the ice has melted.
 If it has then the likelihood is that it will be confiscated.
 The same is true for completely frozen fruit.